owanturist/counter-elm-way/README.md

 const Reset: Reset = '@Counter/Reset';
 const reset: Msg = { type: Reset };

+/**
+ * Handler of Msg (update/reducer).
+ *
+ * Handles whole bunch of Msg.
-// This function always uses all cases of Msg, so you should keep in mind
+ * This function always uses all cases of Msg, so you should keep in mind
-// which of them are really used and which are legacy and should be removed export const update = (msg: Msg, model: Model): Model => {
+ * which of them are really used and which are legacy and should be removed.
+ */
+export const update = (msg: Msg, model: Model): Model => {
     switch (msg.type) {
         case Decrement: {